mateoconfeugo/sticker/src/clj/repl-client/README.md

 # repl-client

-A Clojure library designed to ... well, that part is up to you.
+*** Experimental  -- Potentially dangerous --- ***
+A repl client that allows a server to inject clojure into the running application

 ## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Matt Burns

 Distributed under the Eclipse Public License, the same as Clojure.